Blueberry Babka with Almond Streusel

 Tips and Tricks for the Best Blueberry Almond Babka

 - New to babka?
-Check out my “The Best Chocolate Babka” post for step-by-step photos of how to roll, twist, and shape your babka dough.
+Check out my “The Best Chocolate Babka” post for step-by-step photos of rolling, twisting, and shaping babka dough.

 - Refrigerate the dough for the second hour of the first rise.
-When the dough is cold, it rolls out easily with no need for extra flour.
+When the dough is cold, it rolls out easily without extra flour.

 - Use a thermometer to determine if the babka is done.
 When an instant-read thermometer inserted into the middle of the loaf hits 190 °F, the babka is done.